lolspers/PotatBotatBot/README.md

 ## Usage

-To start the bot simply open `main.py`.
+To start the bot simply run `main.py`.
 Any errors will be logged in `logs.log`.